Natr1x/neovim-config/README.md

     git clone https://github.com/Natr1x/neovim-config.git ~/.config/nvim
     ```
 2. Run `:PackerInstall` from nvim.
 The first time (and maybe the second) you
-   will probably see a lot of error.
+   will probably see a lot of errors.
 Do not worry, just restart nvim and
    run it again until they go away.